 #13 – The people contended with Moses again because of no water – Moses gets angry Numbers 20:1-5 The people gather against Moses again.
 This is when the people’s rebellious nature comes to a head.
 This even blows Moses’ circuit breakers as he runs out of grace for these clueless people, resulting in Him becoming embittered and losing out on the Promise Land as well.

-#14 – The people complained against God and Moses – Numbers 21:4-5 – God finally brings the solution – The fiery serpents to bite them – He shows them their sin-nature.
+#14 – The people complained against God and Moses – Numbers 21:4-5 – God finally brings the solution – The fiery serpents to bite them – He shows them the depth of their sin-nature.
 This is perhaps the most important of all the lessons during their wilderness journeys.
 God finally gives them a taste of their own hateful medicine.
 They were to experience the same painful poison they were dishing out.
-As a recipient of their own venom, they finally cried out to the Lord; acknowledging they sinned against God and Moses (V.7).
+As a recipient of their own venom, they finally recognized the death that was in them and cried out to the Lord; acknowledging they sinned against God and Moses (V.7).

 And as Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up, that whoever believes in Him should not perish but have eternal life.
 John 3:14-15